anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 > the Church of England has replaced the _RCL_ provision for the Second Sunday before Lent with 'creation' texts.[^Giles]

+Many of the readings are also found in the _ASB_ for the Ninth Sunday before Christmas (with its theme of 'The Creation'): these are indicated below.

 The addition of this creation-themed week means that 'Proper 3' in the _RCL_ is not included (although the Gospel reading for Year A is almost the same).
 The Gospel readings from that week contain several famous sayings of Jesus: see the [Appendix](#appendixgospels) for Mark 2.13-22 and Luke 6.39-49.

 Year A

-* **Genesis 1.1 &ndash; 2.3** is about the creation of the heavens and the earth (and could be seen as beginning a series on Genesis that continues in the summer).
+* **Genesis 1.1 &ndash; 2.3** (cf. _ASB_) is about the creation of the heavens and the earth (and could be seen as beginning a series on Genesis that continues in the summer).
 * **Psalm 136** [or 136.1-9, 23-26] is about God who 'made the heavens' (5-9) and 'gives food to all creatures' (25).
 * **Romans 8.18-25** says that 'the creation waits with eager longing for the revealing of the children of God'.
 * **Matthew 6.25-34** continues the series in Matthew, and says, 'do not worry', and invites us to consider God's care for the birds and the 'grass of the field'.
 (Matthew 6.25-33 also set for Harvest Thanksgiving, Year B.)